 Coming in spring 2019: Green Card and Other Essays

 Each piece in this short collection provides a particular insight into the experience of being a contemporary immigrant in the U.S.A.

 The title piece, "Green Card" was cited in Best American Essays 2013, and “Sanctuary” was nominated for a Pushcart Prize.

-The essays have individually appeared or been broadcast in outlets such as Salon, WBUR’s Cognoscenti, The Irish Times, Numéro Cinq, The Drum, New Hibernia Review and other publications.
+The essays have individually appeared or been broadcast in outlets such as Salon, WBUR’s/NPR Cognoscenti, The Irish Times, Numéro Cinq, The Drum, New Hibernia Review and other publications.